Nat loves everything about the cooking process, especially the eating.

-- Prepare large saucepan with either 1 tablespoon of butter or non-stick oil/cooking spray.
+- Prepare a large saucepan with either 1 tablespoon of butter or non-stick oil/cooking spray.
 I prefer to use butter because it adds a rich flavor to the sautéed scallops.
 1 tablespoon is usually enough without adding too much fat (if that is a concern).

-- Heat the pan on medium/medium low until hot.
+- Heat the pan on medium/medium-low until hot.
 On my stovetop, this translates to setting the burner to 4 (out of 10).
 If using the butter, heat just long enough for the butter to melt, but be careful not to cook it away before adding the scallops.

 - Add the scallops to the pan with tongs one by one, spacing evenly.

-- Cook the scallops for approximately 2-3 minutes per side.
+- Cook the scallops for approximately 2–3 minutes per side.
 Use the tongs to quickly turn the scallops.
-The exact cook time depends on the size of the scallops as “super-jumbo” scallops will require longer time.
+The exact cook time depends on the size of the scallops as “super-jumbo” scallops will require a longer time.
 If unsure, try 2 ½ minutes per side and then check one by cutting into it.
 Ideally, you don’t want to see any translucency in the middle, but be VERY careful not to overcook them or they’ll turn to rubber.

 - Once the scallops are cooked, enjoy plain or with your favorite seasoning or sauce.
 A few ideas are given below.

 Easy Garlic Butter Sauce